Oscar Pistorius: Personal life

-Pistorius's autobiography, Dream Runner, was published in Italian in 2007 with Gianni Merlo, a journalist with La Gazzetta dello Sport.
-An English version titled Blade Runner was released in 2008.
-In 2010, Pistorius appeared on L'isola dei famosi, an Italian version of Celebrity Survivor.
-On 7 January 2012, he appeared as a special guest on the Italian version of Dancing with the Stars called Ballando con le Stelle at Auditorium Rai in Rome, where he danced a tango with Annalisa Longo to ABBA's "The Winner Takes It All".
-On 9 October 2012, Pistorius appeared on The Tonight Show with Jay Leno.
-He was also scheduled to appear on Piers Morgan Tonight and the Larry King Now show at later dates.

 In February 2009, Pistorius was seriously injured when he was thrown from a boat in an accident on the Vaal River near Johannesburg.
 He was airlifted to Milpark Hospital, where he underwent surgery to repair broken facial bones, including his nose and jaw.
 There were initial concerns about his fitness, but he recovered fully.
 However, the accident affected his training and running schedule for that year.

+Golf

-Pistorius was scheduled as an amateur golfer in the 2012 Alfred Dunhill Links Championship held at St Andrews, Carnoustie and Kingsbarns in Scotland.
+In 2010, Pistorius played in the Laureus World Sports Awards Golf Challenge at the Abu Dhabi Golf Club in Abu Dhabi, United Arab Emirates and the Help-net Fund Celebrity Charity Golf Day.
+He was scheduled as an amateur golfer in the 2012 Alfred Dunhill Links Championship held at St Andrews, Carnoustie and Kingsbarns in Scotland.
 Pistorius has a 21 handicap in South Africa, but played off an 18 handicap for the Championship.
-In 2010, he played in the Laureus World Sports Awards Golf Challenge at the Abu Dhabi Golf Club in Abu Dhabi, United Arab Emirates and the Help-net Fund Celebrity Charity Golf Day.